ohenley/aglw-demos/README.md

 # aglw-demos
 Ada OpenGL Window Demos

-note : this project has submodule dependencies found in [clone root]/main/3P
+:: this project has submodule dependencies found in [clone root]/main/3P\
-       git clone --recursive is mandatory and takes care of syncing those
+:: git clone --recursive is mandatory and takes care of syncing those\

 ## Build